 We here describe the general concepts underlying the design of the model.

-273

-276

-279

-282

-285

-Fitness : Individuals do not seek to improve their fitness explicitly.
-Fitness improvement is obtained through genetic selection.
-Individual reproductive traits can indirectly improve individual fitness: high values of G enhance individuals reproductive success but have a survival cost, high values of P allow individuals to get a mate with high fecundity but have an opportunity cost (i.e. missing mating opportunities, De Jong and Sabelis 1991; Dechaume-Moncharmont et al. 2016; Fawcett et al. 2012), high values of C improve the mating success of individuals through priority access to mating partners, yet they do have a survival cost too.
+Adaptation : In our model, fitness is determined by traits, social environment and demography.
+Individual reproductive traits can indirectly improve individual fitness: high values of G enhance individuals reproductive success but have a survival cost (i.e. higher probability to die per time step).
+High values of C can improve the mating success of individuals through priority access to mating partners, yet they do have a survival cost too.
+High values of P allow individuals to get a mate with high fecundity but may have an opportunity cost (i.e. missing mating opportunities, De Jong and Sabelis 1991; Dechaume-Moncharmont et al. 2016; Fawcett et al. 2012).
+The survival cost of G and C comes from the function of survival probability (Eq.1).
+The opportunity cost of P emerges from individuals interactions.
+The user can however also simulates scenarios wherein P has a direct cost too.

+324

+327

+330

+333

 Sensing, interactions, collectives : As previously described, during reproduction, the population is partitioned in several mating groups.
 Individuals sense and interact with potential sexual partners and competitors within the scale of the mating group.
 However, such information will not affect their decision (i.e. no adaptive behaviour ABM wise), only the outcome of interactions.

+Evolutionary dynamics : Fitness variation drives traits evolution which in return changes the ecology (that is the social environment and the demography here).
+This feedback loop prevents ‘optimization’ in general.
+Rather, evolutionary dynamics can potentially

+converge to a pseudo equilibrium.
+A pseudo-equilibrium is decreed reached when evolutionary rates of traits in Haldane oscillate around zero (Hendry and Kinnison, 1999).
+It indicates that the product of natural selection, sexual selection, genetic drift and mutation has reached a stable balance.